johnr14/wdv3-timm/README.md

 ## Do more with batch mode !
 Files will be processed without unloading the model, saving lots of time.

-It's possible to have all model be used one after the other.
+It's possible to have multiple or all model be used one after the other.
 It is done by unloading and loading a new model after all the files where done with the previous model.

 ```sh
 # with file list you provide